rustless/rustless/README.md

 ## Parameters validation and coercion

 You can define validations and coercion options for your parameters using a DSL block inside `Endpoint` and `Namespace` definition.
-See [Valico] for more info about things you can do.
+See [Valico] for more info about what you can do.

 ~~~rust
 api.get("users/:user_id/messages/:message_id", |endpoint| {